Published: May 20, 2024

 Another major use case is hygiene controlling and monitoring.
 This means that whenever there’s a spread of any infection or concentration of bacteria, the IoT devices with scanners determine it and notify the employees.

-Last but not least, such devices can be used for inventory and environmental management like keeping track of drugs, checking temperatures in refrigerators or other temperature-dependent machines, controlling humidity, etc.
+Last but not least, such devices can be used for pharmacy inventory control and environmental management like keeping track of drugs, checking temperatures in refrigerators or other temperature-dependent machines, controlling humidity, etc.

 Let’s take a look at a fascinating IoT-based device that’s perfectly suitable for hospitals: